JMilesCaldwell/JMilesCaldwell.github.io/README.md

 - Ongoing Updates: Continuously expanded to include new features and content.
 ##
 How to Use

-Visit the main site to explore the tools and resources available.
+Visit the main page at JmilesCaldwell.github.io to explore the tools and resources available.